prin-r/flatten_vrf_contracts_with_deployment_note/VRF_INTEGRATION.md

 }
 ```

-Then, the consumer only needs to call "requestRandomData" with a string parameter we call seed.
+Then, the consumer only needs to call `requestRandomData` with a string parameter called `seed`.

 **For security reasons, the seed is a generated string on the consumer side.
-One consumer can only use one seed once as the VRF provider has a mapping to track used seeds for each consumer address.**
+Each consumer can use each seed only once because the VRFProvider contract implements a mapping to track used seeds for each consumer address.**

 ```solidity=
 // Mapping that enforces the client to provide a unique seed for each request mapping(address => mapping(string => bool)) public hasClientSeed;
 ```

-For example, let's assume that there are two consumer contracts: A and B. Contract A request the provider with seed AAA, and contract B request the provider with seed BBB.
-After both requests were successfully made, contract A can't use AAA as seed again, and the same B can't use BBB again.
-However, A can still use BBB, and the same as B can still use AAA.
+For example, let us assume that there are two consumer contracts: *Contract A* and *Contract B*. *Contract A* requests the VRFProvider contract with the seed `AAA`, and *Contract B* requests the VRFProvider contract with the seed `BBB`.
+After both requests have been successfully made, *Contract A* can no longer use `AAA` as the seed again.
+Similarly, *Contract B* can no longer use `BBB` as the seed again.
+However, *Contract A* can still use `BBB` as the seed, and *Contract B* can still use `AAA` as the seed.

-After including the IVRFProvider, the consumer should be able to make a request-call the provider contract as in the example implementation below.
+After including the `IVRFProvider`, the consumer can now make a request-call to the VRFProvider contract, as shown in the example implementation below.

 ```solidity=
 contract MockVRFConsumer {